NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/portable.md

 ## Installing TinyRange

 - Unzip the archive to some local path on your computer.
 It's recommended not to extract it to a network drive.
-- Open a terminal in the extracted archive and run `./tinyrange login`.
+- Open a terminal in the extracted archive and run `./tinyrange login` or `tinyrange login` on Windows.
 - Once you see the `tinyrange:~#` type `exit`.

 ## Running NeuroDesktop

-- Open a terminal in the TinyRange folder and run `./tinyrange login -c https://github.com/NeuroDesk/neurodesktop/raw/refs/heads/main/neurodesk.yml`
+- Open a terminal in the TinyRange folder and run `./tinyrange login -c https://github.com/NeuroDesk/neurodesktop/raw/refs/heads/main/neurodesk.yml` or `tinyrange login -c https://github.com/NeuroDesk/neurodesktop/raw/refs/heads/main/neurodesk.yml` on Windows
 - Neurodesktop will start up.
-Copy and paste the Jupyterhub link at the end of the output to a browser.
+Copy and paste the Jupyterhub link (starting with 127.0.0.1) at the end of the output to a browser.
 - Use Control+C in the terminal to exit.

 ### Folder Sharing

-Use `--mount ~/neurodesktop-storage` to share `neurodesktop-storage`.
+Use `--mount ~/neurodesktop-storage` to share `neurodesktop-storage` (in Linux and MacOS) Use `--mount C:/neurodesktop-storage` to share `C:/neurodesktop-storage` (in Linux and MacOS)

+The mounted directories will be visible under /shared inside Neurodesk.

 For example:
 ```
-./tinyrange login -c https://github.com/NeuroDesk/neurodesktop/raw/refs/heads/main/neurodesk.yml --mount ~/neurodesktop-storage
+./tinyrange login -c https://github.com/NeuroDesk/neurodesktop/raw/refs/heads/main/neurodesk.yml --mount C:/neurodesktop-storage
 ```

 {{< alert color="info" >}}